Amazon Business Strategy: A plan to become the top Fortune 500 company

 Amazon Logistics App

 To strengthen the logistics and delivery network, Amazon announced developing an app to help truck drivers.
 Amazon hired aggressively for the project and announced to launch it in 2017.
 In November 2017, they secretly launched the app, Relay.
 The app makes it easier for truck drivers to pick up and drop off packages at Amazon warehouses.
-Besides, Amazon is also working on a second app that could connect truck drivers with cargos.
+Besides, Amazon is also working on a second app that could connect truck drivers with cargo.

 Amazon Prime Air